iskolbin/lintconvert/README.md

 intconvert.encode(num, base = 10, encoder = DEFAULT)
 ----------------------------------------------------
-Encodes `num` number using `encoder` table with `base`.
+Encodes `num` number and returns string using `encoder` table with `base`.
 By default uses table which supports base up to 62.

 intconvert.decode(str, base = 10, decoder = DEFAULT)
 ----------------------------------------------------
-Decodes `str` number using `decoder` table with `base`.
+Decodes `str` string as number using `decoder` table with `base`.
 By default uses table which supports base up to 62.

 intconvert.makeencoder(symbols)
 -------------------------------
-Make encoding table from `symbols` which is string or array.
+Make encoding table from `symbols` which is string or array (only single-character ASCII are supported).

 intconvert.makedecoder(symbols)
 -------------------------------
-Make decoding table from `symbols` which is string or array.
+Make decoding table from `symbols` which is string or array (only single-character ASCII are supported).

 Install
 -------